Bundee Aki: British & Irish Lions

 On 6 May 2021, Aki was named in the squad for the 2021 British & Irish Lions tour to South Africa.

 He made his test debut on 7 August 2021 in the final test.
 South Africa won the final test 19–16 and the series by two games to one.
+He was selected for the 2025 British & Irish Lions tour to Australia and played a warm-up match before the tour at the Aviva Stadium in Dublin against Argentina, scoring the first try.
+However, the Lions ended up losing the game.